 In late 2009, state officials discovered the bridge was severely weakened by corrosion and had to be closed to traffic.
 Demolition of the closed Cline Avenue Bridge was completed on January 8, 2013 by the Indiana Department of Transportation.

 With the Cline Avenue Bridge out of service, traffic was forced on the local streets, accelerating street wear and increasing travel times in Hammond, East Chicago, and Whiting.
 The need for a new bridge was apparent, however government funding for the project was not available.
 United Bridge Partners offered to build, operate, maintain, and finance a new bridge at no cost to any government entity.

-Construction of the new Cline Avenue Bridge began June 2017 and will be completed in 2020.
-The new bridge will restore service from I-90 and I-80/I-94 to several mills including BP’s Whiting Refinery, ArcelorMittal, and U.S. Steel.
-It will also provide faster access to casinos along the Lake Michigan shoreline and the expanding Gary/Chicago International Airport while paving the way for future commercial developments.
+Construction of the new Cline Avenue Bridge began June 2017 and opened to traffic on December 23, 2020.
+The new bridge restores service from I-90 and I-80/I-94 to several mills including BP’s Whiting Refinery, ArcelorMittal, and U.S. Steel.
+It also provide faster access to casinos along the Lake Michigan shoreline and the expanding Gary/Chicago International Airport while paving the way for future commercial developments.